SiloCityLabs/lochnas/docs/folder-structure.md

 #### **after-start.sh**

 Optional.
 This is a bash script that is run after the app is started.
 This is useful for settings up non persistent commands to run withouth modifying the original container.
 Such as a maintenance script.

+#### **before-start.sh**

+Optional.
+This is a bash script that is run before the app is started but after any port/domain checks.
+This is useful for settings up non persistent commands to run withouth modifying the original container.
+Such as a maintenance script.

 #### **readme.md**